mariah-s25/Multi-View-Geo-Localization/README.md

 - `U1652_test_and_evaluate.py`
 ---

-The notebook [`ResNet_U1652.ipynb`](./ResNet_U1652.ipynb) contains the code implementation and can be used to run the training and testing.
+The notebook `ResNet_U1652.ipynb` contains the code implementation and can be used to run the training and testing.

+A detailed explanation of our work on this project can be found in the `Project Report.pdf` file included in this repository.